 - Call for emergency medical help for yourself and anyone else who is injured.

 - Don’t do anything that might make the driver feel as though they should leave the scene.
 We don’t encourage you to try and physically hold the driver there, but it’s best if the driver understands that they should also stay there.

 - Cooperate fully with police who respond, and give them a report.

 - Call your pedestrian accident attorney as soon as possible.

-- Right down everything that you witness without needless delay.
+- Write down everything that you witness as soon as possible.

 - Don’t accept anything, or sign anything, without speaking with your lawyer first.